 You can reduce this twitchiness by mounting a front bag and carrying 5-10lbs of stuff in it.
 The extra weight helps to dampen the steering a bit.
 After riding the bike for a couple of hours, you also get used to the faster steering.

 Brompton bikes are heavy

 A C Line (classic) Brompton bike weighs 24.8-26.7 pounds (around 11.2-12.1 kg), depending on the configuration and accessories that are installed.
 Brompton bikes are heavy.
-They have a thick steel frame and an internal gear hub.
+They have a thick steel frame, steel fork, and an internal gear hub.
 Many models also come with a rack and fenders.
 Riders commonly choose to install heavy components such as a Brooks saddle and dynamo hub and light as well.

 With accessories and after-market components installed, a Brompton can easily weigh 28-30 lbs.
 If you’re carrying luggage, such as a backpack or laptop bag, you have even more weight to carry.

 If you’re used to riding a lightweight carbon or aluminum framed road bike, you’ll be surprised by the heavy weight of a Brompton.
 The weight is comparable to a steel-framed commuter bike with fenders, racks, and lights.

 For some riders, the heavy weight of a Brompton bike can make it less portable.
 If you’re a smaller person, older, or in poor health, you may have trouble lifting and carrying a 28lb folding bike.

 To make the bike a bit easier to transport, you can install Eazy Wheels.
 These are small roller wheels that attach to the frame and the rack or mudguards.
 When your bike is folded, you can roll it instead of carrying it.
 This can really help while transporting the bike over smooth surfaces.